wildenrou/plex-recommendation/README.md

 Download this repository and build the app using
 `go build -o recommendations ./cmd/main.go`.
 This builds a binary called `recommendations` that you can run with `./recommendations`.

+### Testing this app
+There are several tests in the internal packages that were almost all written by an LLM.
+You can test this program using `go test ./...` from the root of this repo.